MPM: A Unified 2D-3D Human Pose Representation via Masked Pose Modeling: Introduction

 We use two training stages including masked modeling pre-training (\stage{1}) and full-supervised fine-tuning (\stage{2}) to train our network.
-In \stage{1}, we apply three pretext tasks including (1) masked 2D pose modeling, (2) masked 3D pose modeling, and (3) masked 2D pose lifting.
-Note that we conduct masked operation both in spatial and temporal direction.
-After pre-training on those masked modeling pretext tasks, the model have learned the prior knowledge of spatial and temporal relations of both 2D and 3D human pose and the lifting information between them.
-In \stage{2}, we use 2D-3D pose pairs to further perform fine-tuning since the network is trained with masked pose input, which cause the gap when unmasked poses are set as input.
+In \stage{1}, we apply two pretext tasks including (1) masked 2D pose modeling, (2) masked 3D pose modeling.
+Note that we conduct masked operations both in spatial and temporal directions.
+After pre-training on those masked modeling pretext tasks, the model has learned the prior knowledge of spatial and temporal relations of both 2D and 3D human pose information between them.
+In \stage{2}, we use 2D-3D pose pairs to perform fine-tuning on 3D HPE task since the network is trained with masked pose input, which causes the gap when unmasked poses are set as input.
+We also use partial 2D-3D and partial 3D-3D pose pairs to further explore pose completion tasks.